All Posts

 You're Losing Money to Slow Payments

-The average electrical contractor waits 30-45 days to get paid after completing a job.
-That's a month of carrying costs — materials you've already paid for, labor you've already covered, and overhead that doesn't stop while you wait.
+Many electrical contractors wait weeks to get paid after completing a job.
+That's time spent carrying materials you've already paid for, labor you've already covered, and overhead that doesn't stop while you wait.

-Businesses that send invoices immediately and offer online payment options get paid 2-3 times faster than those using paper invoices and mailed checks.
+Businesses that send invoices immediately and offer online payment options usually create a shorter, clearer path to payment than teams that rely only on paper invoices and mailed checks.

 Generic Invoicing Tools Don't Fit the Trade